coderscollection/XReflection/README.md

 The code uses boost MPL, templates and the preprocessor to automatically create fromJSON and toJSON methods for any c++ class.
 The only necessity, is that the member variables of the class (which can be any type - including container types) need to be defined using the correct syntax.

 There are lengthy instructions in XReflection/instructions.txt.
+There might be mistakes in the instructions, or the comments, or the code.
+It's not finished and it needs tidying up.
+There are a few issues with it.
+IT could really do with a rewrite to handle JSON, XML and Binary formats but I haven't gotten round to it.